Guide for Publishing a New Journal at LiU E-Press

 A journal can be published in printed or electronic forms (or both).
-At LiU E-Press we currently publish two international, peer-reviewed journals: Hygiea Internationalis (published in both printed and electronic versions) and International Journal of Ageing and Later Life (only electronic).
+At LiU E-Press we publish a number of peer reviewed journals online.

-It is also possible to apply for permission to produce a journal from Radio and TV Department (RTVV).
+It is also possible to apply for permission to produce a journal from The Swedish Press and Broadcasting Authority.
 Permission from RTVV ensures that databases (which journals are stored in) are protected by the Freedom of the Press Act.
-In this way it is possible to publish the names and pictures of people without first obtaining the permission first (which is normally required under the Personal Data Act.
+This means that it is protected by the Freedom of the Press Act, which means that the General Data Protection Regulation (GDPR) does not affect the publication of personal data such as name and address and you do not need permission from the persons in question.

 Under the Royal Library’s definition of a periodical, at least four issues are required per year.
 However, for many smaller electronic journals, two issues is more common.